ArrowSphere/public-api-client/doc/billing-preferences.md

 # Billing preferences client

 ## General information
+The billing preferences consist of set of preferences such as company main contacts used to generate custom billing statements with custom headers.
+For more information about billing statements [click here](billing-statements.md).

-This API will allow you to access and edit your preferences and retrieve your custom billing statements.
+This client will gives an uniform access to see and edit your preferences and retrieve your custom billing statements.

 ## Entities